amarkutwal/RESTful-API-using-ServerlessFramework/README.md

-# A simple RESTful API which provides a service for storing, updating, retrieving and deleting Person entities in Dynamodb using AWS Lambda and API Gateway.
-Deploy the architecture using ServerlessFramework.
+# A simple RESTful API which provides a service for storing, updating, retrieving and deleting Person entities in Dynamodb using AWS Lambda, API Gateway and ServerlessFramework.

 ## Prerequisite